fairhive-labs/docs/whitepaper/fairhive-labs-team.md

       <tr>
           <td><h1>CEO/CTO</h1></td>
           <td>
-              <p>Julien, with over 20 years of hands-on experience, stands as a beacon of innovative problem-solving.</p>
+              <p>Julien, with over 20 years of hands-on experience, stands as a beacon of innovative problem-solving.
+Founder of fairhive-labs & building PoLN, he excels as a Sr. FullStack Dev, Solution Architect, and CTO leading by example, specializing in Cloud native APIs & web3 d-apps.</p>
-              <p>As a CTO and Architect, he excels in crafting scalable solutions using the latest technologies. </p>
-              <p>A seasoned freelance executive, he has a rich history of leading major projects and scaling them
-                  effectively.</p>
+              <p>Fueled by a passion for disruptive innovations, Julien loves sharing his experiences with other companies.
+As an entrepreneur, he's always on the hunt for inspiring souls, eager to connect with new business partners, take on fresh challenges, and dive into coding, especially in Go and Solidity.</p>
-              <p>Entrusted with the protocol's evolution, he also charts the strategic course for fairhive-labs.</p>
+              <p>At PoLN, Julien is entrusted with the protocol's evolution and charts the strategic course for fairhive-labs, driving the development of a new decentralized work-based economy, cultivating wealth creation and collective sharing.</p>
           </td>
           <td><a href=".gitbook/assets/whyvra.png">CEO_CTO</a></td>
       </tr>